sanjaydinesh19/steganography-project/README.md

 ### Phase 1: Pi to Laptop
 1. Plaintext message is encrypted using AES-GCM
-2. Ciphertext is sent via serial communication
-3. Laptop receives and decrypts the message

----

-### Phase 2: Laptop to Pi
-1. Laptop encrypts its own message using AES-GCM
-2. Ciphertext is embedded inside an image using steganography
+2. Ciphertext is embedded into an image using LSB steganography
-3. Stego image is sent to Raspberry Pi
+3. Stego image is transmitted over TCP
-4. Raspberry Pi extracts hidden data
+4. Laptop receives the image
+5. Hidden payload is extracted
-5. Raspberry Pi decrypts ciphertext to recover plaintext
+6. Ciphertext is decrypted to recover plaintext

 ---